lydell/elm-watch/README.md

 - **Build duplication.** You need to maintain your watcher command, and a separate build command for every target.
 With elm-watch, your targets are defined in [elm-watch.json](#elm-watchjson) so you can both watch and build for production easily.

 - **Hot reloading.** That’s just not doable with an ad-hoc command.
-Sure, you might find some smooth Web Socket CLI, but you still need to do the code injection in Elm’s compiled JS.
+Sure, you might find some smooth WebSocket CLI, but you still need to do the code injection in Elm’s compiled JS.

 - **Mode switching.** elm-watch makes it super easy to toggle Elm’s debugger, directly from the browser.
 An ad-hoc command probably means stopping the watcher and restarting with some flag or environment variable set.